TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/08_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...
-* use knowledge of lists, booleans, conditionals, and while loops
+* Use knowledge of lists, booleans, conditionals, and while loops to create a text-based adventure game.

 ##Materials/Preparation
 * [Project Spec]